-Slab foundations have no access beneath, therefore the only review that can be made is from visible and accessible portions at the exterior / interior.
-Homes built with a slab on grade construction may have heating ducts, plumbing, gas and electrical lines running beneath the slab.
-As it is impossible to determine the condition of these items by a visual inspection, they are specifically excluded from the scope of this inspection.
+Homes built with a slab construction may have heating duct work, plumbing, gas, and electrical lines running beneath the slab.
+As it is impossible to determine position of these items by a visual inspection, they are specifically excluded from the scope of this inspection.